sebastien-guerrache/doom_zynq7000/Zybo-Z7-SW_files/README.md

 2. **Run the Application**
    - Right-click on your application project and select **Run As** > **Launch on Hardware (System Debugger)**.

+Your application should now be running on the Zybo-Z7 platform.
+Enjoy!

 ## Bonus: Open Terminal for Debugging in Vitis Classic

 1. **Open Terminal**